itom-project/itom/docs/userDoc/source/05_plots/linePlots.rst

     Add a new geometric shape to the canvas if no shape with the same index already exists.

     If the index of the new shape is -1 (default), the next free auto-incremented index will be set for this shape.
-(C++ only: this new index ist stored in the optional 'newIndex' parameter).
+(C++ only: this new index is stored in the optional 'newIndex' parameter).

     :param geometricShape: new geometric shape